spellshape/cli/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Ignite CLI feature request
+name: Spellshape CLI feature request
 about: Suggest an idea for this project
 title: ''
 labels: request